Justinian I: Religious policy

 As in his secular administration, despotism appeared also in the Emperor's ecclesiastical policy.
-He regulated everything, both in religion and in law.
-At the very beginning of his reign, he deemed it proper to promulgate by law the Church's belief in the Trinity and the Incarnation, and to threaten all heretics with the appropriate penalties, whereas he subsequently declared that he intended to deprive all disturbers of orthodoxy of the opportunity for such offense by due process of law.
+At the very beginning of his reign, he promulgated by law the Church's belief in the Trinity and the Incarnation, and to threaten all heretics with the appropriate penalties, whereas he subsequently declared that he intended to deprive all disturbers of orthodoxy of the opportunity for such offense by due process of law.
 He made the Nicaeno-Constantinopolitan creed the sole symbol of the Church and accorded legal force to the canons of the four ecumenical councils.
 The bishops in attendance at the Council of Constantinople (536) recognized that nothing could be done in the Church contrary to the emperor's will and command, while, on his side, the emperor, in the case of the Patriarch Anthimus, reinforced the ban of the Church with temporal proscription.
 Justinian protected the purity of the church by suppressing heretics.
 He neglected no opportunity to secure the rights of the Church and clergy, and to protect and extend monasticism.
-He granted the monks the right to inherit property from private citizens and the right to receive solemnia, or annual gifts, from the Imperial treasury or from the taxes of certain provinces and he prohibited lay confiscation of monastic estates.
+He granted the monks the right to inherit property from private citizens and the right to receive solemnia, or annual gifts, from the imperial treasury or from the taxes of certain provinces and he prohibited lay confiscation of monastic estates.

-Although the despotic character of his measures is contrary to modern sensibilities, he was indeed a "nursing father" of the Church.
+Throughout his reign Justinian promoted Archangel Michael as imperial archistratēgos, forwarding the cult of Michael directly and indirectly through his inclusion in imperial oaths, liturgical commemorations and imperial iconography, and building churches in his honour.
+In doing this Justinian reinforced his own legitimacy by placing Michael as his imperial protector.

 Both the Codex and the Novellae contain many enactments regarding donations, foundations, and the administration of ecclesiastical property; election and rights of bishops, priests and abbots; monastic life, residential obligations of the clergy, conduct of divine service, episcopal jurisdiction, etc. Justinian also rebuilt the Church of Hagia Sophia (which cost 20,000 pounds of gold), the original site having been destroyed during the Nika riots.
-The new Hagia Sophia, with its numerous chapels and shrines, gilded octagonal dome, and mosaics, became the centre and most visible monument of Eastern Orthodoxy in Constantinople.
+The new Hagia Sophia, with its numerous chapels and shrines, gilded octagonal dome, and mosaics, became the Eastern Roman Empire's space of identification.